 Stakeholder – The purpose of this round is focused on evaluating the candidate’s demonstration of the effective officer evaluators while carrying on a conversation and/or interaction regarding key issues related to a stakeholder.
 Stakeholders during this round may include: administrators, agriculture instructors, business/industry leaders, teacher educators, sponsors, media and parents.
 All scenarios must be uniform among candidates; however the scenario may allow the committee/stakeholder to interject specific follow-up questions to prove the candidate’s understanding.

-Group Setting – This round will test an individual’s ability to respond and interact with other candidates and the nominating committee while providing answers/solutions to problems or questions presented by the nominating committee.
+Group Setting – This round will test the candidate’s ability to interact with other candidates and the nominating committee while providing answers/solutions to problems or questions presented by the committee.
 Candidates will be evaluated based upon their personal responses to proposed problems or questions and their interactions with other candidates in the interview room.

 Personal – The purpose of this interview is to ask a set of questions developed by the committee to address evaluators such as character, passion for success and influence.
 Each candidate will have time allotted with all twelve of the committee members.
-During this time, committee members will ask questions related to the evaluators for state officers and the candidate’s ability or desire to serve as an Idaho State FFA Officer.
+During this time, committee members will ask questions related to the competencies for state officers and the candidate’s ability or desire to serve as an Idaho State FFA Officer.

+Round Robin – In this round, candidates visit with several business and industry representatives one on one in an explained scenario and field questions and/or demonstrate conversation.
+Candidates will be given the topic and scenario prior to this round.
+Members of the nominating committee will observe candidates.

 The Nominating Committee

-The Nominating Committee is responsible for interviewing and evaluating all candidates based on the competencies listed above and interviews that the candidate participates in.
-The committee consists of one individual nominated from each district.
-The chairman is selected by the committee from amongst the committee members.
-There are also three adults approved by the Idaho FFA Board.
-These individuals can be past state officers, past agricultural education teachers, business and industry leaders or others engaged in Idaho Agriculture or FFA Association.
+The Nominating Committee is responsible for interviewing and evaluating candidates based on the competencies and interviews listed above.
+The committee consists of nine student members, one FFA member nominated from each district.
+The committee selects a committee chair from its members.
+Three adults, who approved by the Idaho FFA Board of Directors, complete the committee.
+The adult committee members may be past state officers, past agricultural education teachers, business and industry leaders or others engaged in Idaho Agriculture or the Idaho FFA Association.

 The committee will have the responsibility of selecting the team of officers.
 The committee will choose at least five of the eight possible interview formats to evaluate the candidates.
-However, the committee will decided in what way these formats will be administered.
-Each interview format may be evaluated or administered in a number of different way, but how that is done should be left up to the nominating committee.
+Each interview format may be evaluated or administered in a number of different ways, but how that is done should be left up to the nominating committee.
 Additionally, the committee will use the eight competency areas and a ranking system based on 1-10, as described above.

-The Nominating Committee members are not allowed to participate in CDE’s, talent, or any other activities the State FFA Coordinator deems an undue hardship to the nominating committee process during State Leadership Conference.
+The Nominating Committee members are not allowed to participate in CDE’s, talent, or any other activities the State FFA Executive Director deems an undue hardship to the nominating committee process during State Leadership Conference.
 Nominating committee members MAY interview/receive proficiencies, receive state degrees/awards, etc. ALL activities conflicting with the Nominating Committee process MUST be approved the State FFA Coordinator prior to State Leadership Conference.
-The conflicts will be due by March 15th to the Nominating Committee Coordinator.
+The conflicts will be due by March 15th to the Nominating Committee Coordinator, Loraine Neal.

 Tips for Preparation

-Below, we have outlined a few tips and a brief timeline to aid you in your preparations for State Conference.
-These should be used to better prepare you for running for state office in addition to what you decide is best for you to do to prepare for the process.
+Below, we have outlined a few tips to aid you in your preparations for the Nominating Committee Process at the State Leadership Conference.
+This are not an exhaustive list, so seek others who have experience and may come alongside you in this time.
+Also commit to your own research and discovery of information outside these recommendations.

-The following are a few tips that have proven valuable for others who have run for state office.

 Start your preparations early.
 The earlier you can start, the more you can prepare for interviews and the more you will grow personally as a candidate for office.